 Need a Wick Trimmer?
 View our Mojo Candle Care Accessories page and added one to your candle order today!

 It seems unusual but you should never blow out your Mojo candle!
 This can cause wax to spray onto your skin or table, smoke to fill the room, the container to crack or soot to form around the edge of the container.
 Use a candle snuffer or candle tweezers to extinguish the flame.
-You can either put the candle out but simply squeezing the flame or by gently dipping the wick into the melted wax.
+You can also put the candle out by simply squeezing the flame or by gently dipping the wick into the melted wax.

 We recommend a maximum time of 4 hours for each burn.
 It's also a good rule of thumb to stop burning your Mojo candle once the wax falls below the half-inch mark (1.27cm).
 Burning with only a small amount of wax remaining can cause the base of the glass container to overheat.
 To avoid cracks or any damage to the surface surrounding the candle, we recommend discontinuing use at this point.

 To protect your candle from fading or discolouration, we recommend always storing it in a cool, dry place and away from direct sunlight.
-This doesn't effect the burning of the candle, but can sometimes cause the creamy colour to turn yellow.
+This doesn't affect the burning of the candle, but can sometimes cause the creamy colour to turn yellow.